 - Request meeting or office space, telephone, and other IT access as necessary, using the system(s) of record.

-It is vital that you understand the difference between the Wireless Network for HQ Users and the Guest Wireless Network.
+It is vital that you understand the difference between the Private HQ Wireless Network (for HQ users) and the Guest Wireless Network.
 The Guest Network does not provide access to HQ internal resources such as Intranet applications and file shares.
-While HQ users may use the Guest Network (for example, if they have brought a personally owned laptop in to work), use of the Wireless Network intended for HQ users is restricted to HQ users using NASA-issued equipment.
+While HQ users may use the Guest Network (for example, if they have brought their own device to work), use of the Wireless Network intended for HQ users is restricted to HQ users using NASA-issued equipment.
 Under no circumstances should you share your own login credentials with your visitor(s), nor login to your computer and then allow others access to it.

 It is quick and easy for you as an HQ user to obtain credentials on behalf of your visitor(s).
 Simply visit the Guest Network Credentials Web page (NASA only).
 Your visitors may also obtain credentials directly from the following locations: